Euston Arch: Reconstruction plans

 In 1996 Dan Cruickshank launched the Euston Arch Trust, an organisation dedicated to the rebuilding of the arch, which counted among its members the modernist architects Peter Smithson (who with his wife Alison had written a history of the arch) and Piers Gough.
 The trustees saw the opportunity to put right a historical wrong whilst at the same time addressing the fragmented townscape around Euston, including possibly the restoration of Euston Square which was laid out in the early nineteenth century but fell victim to the redevelopment of Euston Station in 1968.
 Railtrack were reported to be 'keen' on the idea of reconstructing the arch and the London Borough of Camden were said to have 'no case against revival'.
 The estimated cost of rebuilding in 1996 was said to be £5 million.

 On 6 November 2007 the historian Tristram Hunt reported in The Guardian newspaper that a project to rebuild the arch as part of the redevelopment of Euston Station could be led by Alastair Lansley, the lead architect for the reconstruction and rebuilding of St Pancras Station.

 On 18 February 2008 Marcus Binney reported in The Times newspaper that the arch may be rebuilt as part of the redevelopment of Euston Station from 2009.

 In September 2009 the Euston Arch Trust revealed detailed plans to rebuild the arch in front of Euston Station, between a pair of existing lodges on Euston Road.
 It was reported that lettable space in the arch could help pay the cost of construction, now estimated at £10 million.
 The trust suggests this might involve a 'banqueting room' at the top of the arch and a 'nightclub' in the basement.

-In March 2014 it was announced that a revived £1.2bn scheme to rebuild London’s Euston station as the gateway to the High Speed 2 line might include reconstruction of the Euston Arch.
+In March 2014 it was announced that a revived £1.2bn scheme to rebuild London's Euston station as the gateway to the High Speed 2 line might include reconstruction of the Euston Arch.
 The Transport Secretary Patrick McLoughlin said: "I will ... ask HS2 Ltd and Network Rail to develop more comprehensive proposals for the redevelopment of Euston, working with the rail industry and the local community.
 This work should include proposals for the Euston arch, which should never have been knocked down and which I would like to see rebuilt."
 In November 2016, the then Minister of State for Transport, John Hayes, also supported reconstruction of the Euston Arch, saying "We will make good the terrible damage that was done to Euston, by resurrecting the Euston Arch."
+Uncertainty about the future of HS2 nonetheless raised doubts about the reconstruction of the arch.
+While the plan remained for the line to run to Euston, the redevelopment of the station was delayed in October 2023.